zarf-dev/zarf/examples/big-bang-umbrella/README.md

 - `make`
 - `kustomize`
 - `sha256sum`
+- TONS of CPU and RAM.
+Our testing shows the EC2 instance type r6i.4xlarge works pretty well at about $1/hour, which can be reduced further if you do a spot instance.

 Note: Vagrant and VirtualBox aren't required for Zarf to function, but this example's Makefile uses them to create a VM which everything will run in.
 In production you'll likely just run Zarf on the machine itself.